bennettslin/yearlings_bobtail_app/NAVIGATION_REFACTOR_NOTES.md

 * Helmet should get promo page in album
 * Add date to onesheet and pitch

+* Have single promo action with bypass navigation flag

 # Acceptance criteria
 * Don't navigate upon app load (/)